-If you sign up to get a demo account on Westpac, you may set out with a decent amount of virtual money.
-It is to establish a sense of security and confidence in you before you decide to spend your own money.
+If you sign up for a demo account on Westpac, you will set out with a decent amount of virtual currency.
+It's to establish a sense of safety and confidence in you before you decide to spend your own money.

-With this virtual Westpacdemo account, you are able to experiment at all, to whatever length you wish.
-You might even open positions, examine different trading strategies, and more.
+With this digital Westpacdemo account, you can experiment in any way, to whatever length you wish.
+You can also open positions, test different trading strategies, and more.

-Westpac specifies on its official website that you can exchange real time stocks with your demo account.
+Westpac specifies on its official site that you can trade real time stocks in a demo account.

 Is Westpac safe?

-You can drop all your worries since we believe that Westpac is perfectly safe to use.
-It's in compliance with all the principles of Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA).
+You can drop all of your worries since we believe that Westpac is completely safe to use.
+It is in compliance with the rules of Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA).

-Even so, Westpac doesn't provide assured stop-loss protection.
+Nevertheless, Westpac does not provide assured stop-loss protection.

 Why does Westpac ask for my passport?